 • Flathead

-Dromana Pier covers quite shallow waters and because of this, it fishes better during an incoming tide or peak of high tide.
-Historically we haven’t seen a lot of big fish caught here but plenty of small ones in good numbers.
-Garfish and squid are the most targeted species here and berleying will be a key component of bringing them in.
-At night time the pier comes alive with great squid fishing with local anglers focusing their energies on areas lit up with lights on the pier using size 2.5 and 3.0 squid jigs.
-The pier passes plenty of weed beds making a great ecosystem for squid.
-Cuttlefish and Octopus as welcome bycatch.
+Dromana Pier covers relatively shallow waters, and because of this, it fishes better during an incoming tide or the peak of high tide.
+Historically, we haven’t seen a lot of big fish caught here, but plenty of small ones in good numbers.
+Garfish and squid are the most targeted species here, and berleying will be a key component of bringing them in.
+At night, the pier comes alive with great squid fishing, with local anglers focusing their energies on areas lit up with lights on the pier using size 2.5 and 3.0 squid jigs.
+The pier passes plenty of weed beds, making an excellent ecosystem for squid.
+Cuttlefish and Octopus are welcome bycatch.
 You can learn more about targeting squid here by reading our detailed guide on How to catch squid.
 We have done well here on dawn and dusk using red, black, and white colored squid jigs and working them slowly with occasional erratic lifts.

-If you are chasing squid then a light fishing rod between 7.5 feet and 9 feet in length is ideal paired with a 2500 or 3000 size reel spooled with a 10 to 15-pound braid and equivalent leader.
+If you are chasing squid, a light fishing rod between 7.5 feet and 9 feet in length is ideal, paired with a 2500 or 3000 size reel spooled with a 10 to 15-pound braid and equivalent leader.
 There are plenty of egi rods on the market fit for purpose.
-For other fishing in this area, a general-purpose medium fishing outfit is ideal.
+A general-purpose medium fishing outfit is ideal for other types of fishing in this area.
 This will allow you to cover a whole range of fish species.
-Perhaps starting with a 7 foot or 8-foot rod paired with a 3000 or 4000 reel spooled with 10-15-pound lines.
+Perhaps starting with a 7-foot or 8-foot rod paired with a 3000 or 4000 reel spooled with 10-15-pound lines.

 Check out a recent video of us fishing the Bellarine and Mornington Peninsula.

-You can also catch whiting, snapper, salmon, flathead, mullet, garfish, trevally, wrasse, leather jacket, rays, gummy sharks and bronze whaler sharks at this destination.
-Fishing for 2 hours on either side of the tide is best or fishing at dawn or dusk.
-A good all-around option is a general-purpose fishing rod combo which will allow you to target multiple species at once.
+At this destination, you can also catch whiting, snapper, salmon, flathead, mullet, garfish, trevally, wrasse, leather jacket, rays, gummy sharks and bronze whaler sharks.
+Fishing for 2 hours on either side of the tide is best, or fishing at dawn or dusk.
+A good all-around option is a general-purpose fishing rod combo, allowing you to target multiple species at once.
 This might be a 3-5 kilo fishing rod coupled with a 3000 size reel spooled with an 8-pound line.
-You’re most likely to catch many small pinkies, whiting, garfish, leather jackets, and flathead so you don’t need to fish too heavily but need to be prepared for the odd large snapper.
-Using a basic paternoster rig with some fresh bait will work well for many different species of fish on the Portsea pier.
+You’re most likely to catch many small pinkies, whiting, garfish, leather jackets, and flathead, so you don’t need to fish too heavily, but you must be prepared for the odd large snapper.
+Using a basic paternoster rig with fresh bait will work well for many fish species on the Portsea pier.

-If you are specifically targeting garfish, whiting and leather jackets then consider using small hooks as these species have small mouths, and using small hooks such as a size 12 long shank will increase your catch rates.
-We would also recommend berleying the area you are fishing which is a great way to attract garfish and whiting.
+If you specifically target garfish, whiting and leather jackets, consider using small hooks as these species have small mouths, and using small hooks such as a size 12 long shank will increase your catch rates.
+We would also recommend berleying the area you are fishing, which is a great way to attract garfish and whiting.
 You can buy premade berley or make your own using breadcrumbs and tuna oil.
-Good bait options will include pilchards, silver whiting, pipis, raw chicken, squid strips, maggots, and silverfish.
+Good bait options include pilchards, silver whiting, pipis, raw chicken, squid strips, maggots, and silverfish.
 You can also fish this area with soft plastics to target pinkies and flathead.

 Baits Dromana Pier